-I have 2 accounts in Alpari (Server and Client 1) both of them have $5000.
+I have two accounts in Alpari (Server and Client 1) both of them have $5000.

 The red and blue rectangles provide detailed information about the software and the accounts.

-You just have to trade on the Server account, as you can see the order is executed with surgical precision on the client account.
+You have to trade on the Server account.
+As you can see, the order is executed with surgical precision on the client account.

-The stop-loss and entry points, as well as the balance, the profits and the losses are exactly the same on both accounts.
+The stop-loss and entry points and the balance, the profits, and the losses are precisely the same on both accounts.

-To achieve the most exact replication from one account to the other, it’s advisable to have all the accounts on the same broker.
+To achieve the most exact replication from one account to another, it’s advisable to have all the accounts on the same broker.

 You can also use LTC to connect accounts between different brokers.

-Normally, it takes 1 second or less to copy the trade to any number of client accounts, but there might be a slight delay in the speed of execution if your computer is overloaded or your Internet connection is poor.
-To see trade copier speed in action watch this video.
+Usually, it takes 1 second or less to copy the trade to many client accounts.
+Still, there might be a slight delay in the execution speed if your computer is overloaded or your Internet connection is poor.
+To see trade copier speed in action, watch this video.

 1. Risk Ratio (default).